adnan1306/adnan1306.github.io/_pages/about.md

 # Recent News
+* October 2021 - Two papers submitted to NeurIPS workshop on 'Privacy in Machine Learning' and  'Self-Supervised Learning - Theory and Practice'.
+* September 2021 - Graduated from University of Waterloo
+* June 2021 - Our paper 'Pay Attention with Focus: A Novel Learning Scheme for Classification of Whole Slide Images' got accept to MICCAI 2021
 * July, 2020 - Our paper 'Learning Permutation Invariant Representations using Memory Networks' has been accpeted for publication at ECCV 2020.
 * April, 2020 - My recent work "Representation Learning of Histopathology Images using Graph Neural Networks" got accepted to CVPR(W) 2020.
 * September, 2019 - Joined University of Waterloo for graduate studies